mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 > 💡 **Quick Note:** A restart loop is usually a symptom, not the root cause.
 In many cases, the main application has already failed, and Docker's restart policy simply keeps trying to start it again.
 If you see **Exit Code 137**, it often indicates the container was terminated because it ran out of memory (OOMKilled).

 ---

+## Q43.
+Port mapping is configured correctly, but the application is still not accessible.
+What would you check?

+> **AKA:** The Docker port mapping looks correct, but the application still isn't reachable.
+How would you troubleshoot it?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 30–45 seconds

+### 🎤 Interview Answer

+If the port mapping is correct but the application is still not accessible, I first check the container logs using `docker logs` to identify any startup errors or application failures.

+Next, I verify that the application is listening on the expected port and is bound to `0.0.0.0` rather than only `127.0.0.1`, since applications listening only on localhost cannot be accessed from outside the container.

+If the issue still isn't clear, I enter the container using `docker exec` and test the application locally with `curl localhost:<application_port>`.
+If the application responds, I then verify external network settings such as firewall rules or cloud security groups.

+---

+### 🔍 Common Follow-up

+**Q: Why should an application listen on `0.0.0.0` instead of `127.0.0.1` inside a Docker container?**

+**Answer:**

+`127.0.0.1` (localhost) accepts connections only from inside the container itself.
+Binding the application to `0.0.0.0` allows it to accept connections from outside the container through Docker's port mapping.

+---

+> 💡 **Quick Note:** A correct `-p` port mapping doesn't guarantee that the application is reachable.
+The application must also be running and listening on the correct port and network interface.

+---